Courses Available Online, Virtually and Classroom

 These qualifications are suited for those already working in a role where improving sustainability is a main responsibility.
 You’ll need to have a good understanding of environmental and sustainability concepts, either gained from a foundation-level qualification or from work experience.

-Following a review in 2017, IEMA launched the IEMA Certificate in Environmental Management to replace the previously known IEMA Associate Certificate in Environmental Management.
-The new 3-week course is specifically designed to help you achieve practitioner membership of IEMA (PIEMA) and covers everything you need to know to become a competent practitioner, including core knowledge, technical knowledge and skills.
+The IEMA Certificate in Environmental Management is a 3-week course is specifically designed to help you achieve practitioner membership of IEMA (PIEMA) and covers everything you need to know to become a competent practitioner, including core knowledge, technical knowledge and skills.
 Practitioner Membership of IEMA is now seen as the benchmark for active environmental and sustainability professionals who are working to deliver change at an operational level.

 NEBOSH also offer a higher level qualification - the NEBOSH Diploma in Environmental Management.
 The course is aimed at those with responsibilities in environmental management and will provide the specialist knowledge to influence standards and practice at every organisational level.